satanismit/smit/README.md

 # smit
-This is my first repository
+This is my first repository.
+author smit satani.